chidov/spring-cloud-security-oauth2-poc/README.md

 ```

 ## Creating a Resource Server and Routing Tokens to Services
-We can build a resource server and let secure-ui call it by using the token get from github.
+We can build a resource server (spring-cloud-secure-service) and let secure-ui call it by using the token get from github.
 ### How Resource Server validate the token?
 We can configure resource userInforUri which they will make a call to that endpoint to make sure the token is valid.